This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Combining Organic and Chemical Methods

-Use organic methods like neem oil or beneficial insects for lighter infestations, while reserving chemical applications for tougher outbreaks.
+Start with organic solutions like neem oil or beneficial insects for minor infestations, then selectively use chemical pesticides only when necessary for severe outbreaks.

 Monitoring and Record-Keeping for Pest Control